-Our Compensati tion Be est Practices What We Do: What We Do Not Do: ٧ Appropriate Pay Mix and Maximum Payouts.
-We provide an appropriate balance of short-term and long-term compensation, with payouts based on the Company's achievement of certain financial metrics and Company strategic performance objectives, with maximum payout caps for annual cash incentives and long-term performance awards. Х No Hedging by Executives or Directors.
-Our Insider Trading Compliance Policy prohibits all employees, including our NEOs, and non-employee Directors, from hedging their Parsons common stock. ٧ Stock Ownership Guidelines.
+Our Compensation Best Practices What We Do: What We Do Not Do: V Appropriate Pay Mix and Maximum Payouts.
+We provide an appropriate balance of short-term and long-term compensation, with payouts based on the Company's achievement of certain financial metrics and Company strategic performance objectives, with maximum payout caps for annual cash incentives and long-term performance awards. x No Hedging by Executives or Directors.
+Our Insider Trading Compliance Policy prohibits all employees, including our NEOs, and non- employee Directors, from hedging their Parsons common stock.
+V Stock Ownership Guidelines.
 We maintain stock ownership guidelines applicable to both executive officers and non-employee Directors.
 X No Pledging by Executives or Directors.
-Our Insider Trading Compliance Policy prohibits our employees, including our NEOs, and non-employee Directors from pledging Parsons common stock as collateral for a loan. ٧ Clawback Policy.
-We maintain an executive clawback policy that applies to our NEOs and provides for recovery of both cash and equity incentive compensation under specified circumstances.
+Our Insider Trading Compliance Policy prohibits our employees, including our NEOs, and non- employee Directors from pledging Parsons common stock as collateral for a loan.
+V Clawback Policy.
+We maintain an executive clawback policy and a Dodd-Frank Compliant Compensation Clawback policy that applies to our NEOs and provides for recovery of both cash and equity incentive compensation under specified circumstances.
 X No Employment Contracts.
-We do not have employment contracts with our NEOs. ٧ Fully Independent Compensation and Management Development Committee.
-Our executive compensation program is administered by the Compensation and Management Development Committee, which consists solely of independent Directors.
-X No Repricing of Underwater Stock Options.
-Our equity plan adopted in connection with our initial public offering ("IPO") prohibits the repricing of underwater stock options without stockholder consent. ٧ Independent Compensation Consultant Reporting Directly to Compensation and Management Development Committee.
-The Compensation and Management Development Committee utilizes input from an independent compensation consultant. Х No Tax-Gross Ups for Parachute Payments .
-We do not provide for tax-gross ups on golden parachute payments to our NEOs in connection with a change in control.
+We do not have employment contracts with our NEOs.
+V Fully Independent Compensation and Management Development Committee.
+Our executive compensation program is administered by the Compensation and Management Development Committee, which consists solely of independent Directors. x No Repricing of Underwater Stock Options.
+Our equity plan adopted in connection with our initial public offering ("IPO") prohibits the repricing of underwater stock options without stockholder consent.
+V Independent Compensation Consultant Reporting Directly to Compensation and Management Development Committee.
+The Compensation and Management Development Committee utilizes input from an independent compensation consultant.
+X No Tax-Gross Ups for Parachute Payments.
+We do not provide for tax- gross ups on golden parachute payments to our NEOs in connection with a change in control. ٧ Double trigger change of control accelerated vesting of equity.
+X No "single-trigger" accelerated vesting of equity awards in event of change of control.